mojca/macports-infrastructure/buildbot/README.md

 # Subversion checkout fails

-> svn: E170013: Unable to connect to a repository at URL 'https://svn.macports.org/repository/macports/contrib/mp-buildbot'
+    svn: E170013: Unable to connect to a repository at URL 'https://svn.macports.org/repository/macports/contrib/mp-buildbot'
-> svn: E230001: Server SSL certificate verification failed: issuer is not trusted
+    svn: E230001: Server SSL certificate verification failed: issuer is not trusted

-Install the `subversion` port to 'toolsprefix'.
+Install the `subversion` port to `'toolsprefix'`.